getsentry/frontend-handbook/README.md

 ### Using `index.(j|t)?(sx)`

-> Having an `index` file in a folder provides a way to implicitly import the main file of the folder without specifying it
+> Having an `index` file in a folder provides a way to implicitly import the main file without specifying it

 The use of an index file should comply with the following rules: